WHO: Monkeypox cases drop 21%, reversing month-long increase - The Boston Globe

 Monkeypox typically requires skin-to-skin or skin-to-mouth contact with an infected patient’s lesions to spread.
 People can also become infected through contact with infected clothing or bedsheets.

-With globally limited vaccine supplies, authorities in the U.S., Europe and the U.K. have all begun rationing doses to stretch supplies by up to five times.
+With globally limited vaccine supplies, authorities in the United States, Europe, and the UK have all begun rationing doses to stretch supplies by up to five times.

 While Africa has reported the most suspected deaths from monkeypox, the continent has no vaccine supplies apart from a very small stock being tested in a research study in Congo.